Hadron Ion Tea (HIT) Seminar Series

 A core component of the HLT system is the Express Data Production scheme, a framework designed to complement the HLT by rapidly processing a subset of data during data-taking periods.
 This capability proved instrumental during Beam Energy Scan II program of the STAR experiment, where it enabled immediate feedback on physics phenomena, such as particle correlations and event topologies, essential for optimizing experimental configurations and data quality.
 I will discuss how this real-time processing pipeline was integrated within the STAR framework and demonstrate its impact on physics analysis by presenting select results from online reconstruction achieved with the HLT.

-January 21 or 28 2025 (online)
+January 21 2025 (online)

 Mi Ke (CCNU)